KhrySystem/Dragon/README.md

  - [Vulkan](https://khronos.org/vulkan): Dragon requires a version of Vulkan 1, and supports up to Vulkan 1.3, tested up to Vulkan 1.2.

 ### Optional Dependencies
  - [OpenXR](https://khronos.org/openxr): Dragon's XR capability extension module requires OpenXR to support the AR and VR capabilities of this engine.
 If it can't find it at compile time / install time, no worries.
+Currently OpenXR is not production-ready, so it will not be used by the engine.
+We shall wait for Khronos to release an official version.

 ### Test and Documentation Dependencies
- - GTest: Dragon asks for GoogleTest to run certain test scripts.
- - Doxygen: Doxygen is required whn building the documentation for Dragon.
+ - Doxygen: Doxygen is required when building the documentation for Dragon.

 ## Using Dragon
 Dragon uses CMake to build, and provides a FindDragon.cmake file to easily include Dragon into your project.
+If needed, Dragon can be added as a subdirectory in your project.

 ### Building From Source
-Dragon will reconfigure it's entire structure after finalizing all of the targets in Dragon.
-By default, this value is "C:\DragonSDK\" on Windows, "~/usr/local/libdragon" on Linux, and "/Applications/DragonSDK" on MacOS.
+Dragon will reconfigure its entire structure after finalizing all of the targets in Dragon.
+By default, this value is "C:\DragonSDK\" on Windows, "~/usr/local/libdragon-dev" on Linux, and "/Applications/DragonSDK" on MacOS.
 Using CMake, add
 ```sh
 cmake -DDragon_INSTALL_DIR:String=${PREFERRED_INSTALL}
 cmake --build